molssi-seamm/misc/README.rst

    - **lammps_step** uses LAMMPS and OpenMPI
    - **mopac_step** uses MOPAC

-If you want ot run flowcharts using these plugins, you will need to install the correct executables.
+If you want to run flowcharts using these plugins, you will need to install the correct executables.
 All of these except MOPAC can be installed using the conda environment specified in *seamm-compute.yml*::
   conda env create -f seamm-compute.yml